-A contribution of 30% of the total cost of the standard fee will be expected from the student.
+A minimum contribution of 30% of the total cost of the standard fee will be expected from the learner.
 Applicants may apply for a maximum of £400 per academic year, for a maximum of two separate subjects.
-This amount may be exceeded at the Panel’s discretion in the case of childcare applications.
+Funding is limited and therefore not guaranteed.

 The Fund is available as follows:

 Tuition and Exam fees

-A contribution towards the cost of fees may be available for students who are not eligible for fee remission, and who can provide proof of a low income.
-The fees are paid directly on the student’s behalf.
+A contribution towards the cost of fees may be available for learners who are not eligible for fee remission, and who can provide proof of a low income.
+The fees are paid directly on the learner’s behalf.
 Evidence of financial status will be required at the time of application in the form of up-to-date proof of salary or current account bank statement.

-Paid directly to an OFSTED registered childcare provider on the student’s behalf for those attending an accredited (examinable) course.
+Paid directly to an OFSTED registered childcare provider on the learner’s behalf for those attending an accredited course.

 Materials, books, equipment, travel